pedro-tulio/pyadmd/README.md

 6. **Secondary Structure Content:** Calculates secondary structure elements using DSSP.
 Tracks helix, sheet, coil, turn, and other structural elements over time and reports the number of residues in each secondary structure type.

-## Computational Features
-The analysis module uses parallel processing to maximize efficiency:
-- Each replica is processed by a separate CPU core
-- Progress is tracked and displayed in the console
-- Results are combined after all replicas are processed
-- Memory: Depends on system size and number of frames
-- CPU: Uses all available cores by default

 ## Analysis Modes
 ### Standard Analysis
 - Analyzes every frame of the trajectory